isomerpages/ura-mbsc2020/_FAQ/2-ticketing.md

 #### 4. Will I be refunded if I am not able to attend or if there are unforeseen circumstances (e.g. Inclement weather)?

-Please refer to the ticketing terms and conditions for the respective event.
+Please refer to the ticketing terms and conditions for the respective events.